 One of the most important decisions in a person’s life is to enter into a marriage.
 Marriage is not only an important step in a person’s social and personal life.
 It also carries significant legal implications.
 Even when confident in their decision to marry, a couple may want to define their rights and duties in the event of a separation.
-At Melissa Pearce & Associates, our Michigan family lawyers have counseled many clients through the decisions regarding prenuptial and postnuptial agreements.
+At Melissa Pearce & Associates, a Novi prenuptial and postnuptial agreement attorney can help you through the decisions regarding prenuptial and postnuptial agreements.

 Prenuptial and postnuptial agreements are legal contracts between spouses.
 Prenuptial agreements are executed before the marriage, while postnuptial agreements are executed after the marriage.
 These contracts can cover a substantial range of topics, but they usually focus on determining how assets will be divided if the couple decides to divorce or separate.
 Some common issues an agreement may cover include: